 The law provides for the freedom to hold cultural events.
-Government permits are required to hold large public events.
 There were no government restrictions on academic freedom or cultural events, with the exception of events in the Tibetan community, which faced restrictions (see section 2.b.).

 b.
 Freedoms of Peaceful Assembly and Association